 On 26 June 2012, the Council agreed to establish a shadow police and fire & rescue services board for the period running up to the establishment of the new national bodies.
+The board has now been established and the first meeting was held in September 2012.
+A further three meetings are planned before April 2013, to help determine the final governance arrangements to be established from 1 April 2013.

-Audit risks were identified in respect of opening balances, financial position, senior staff structure, group accounts, valuation of property, plant and equipment and heritage assets.
+Audit risks were identified in respect of opening balances, financial position, senior staff structure, group financial statements, valuation of property, plant and equipment and heritage assets.